sreeja-yalamaddi/MultiModal-Recommedation-Model/README.md

 This project provides a simple and extensible setup for building a **multimodal product recommendation system** using OpenAI’s CLIP model.
 It includes support for:

 - Zero-shot retrieval via cosine similarity on CLIP embeddings.
-- LoRA-based fine-tuning to adapt CLIP to your product domain.
+- LoRA-based fine-tuning to adapt CLIP to product domain.
-- Optimized LoRA training with precision and validation monitoring.
+- Optimized LoRA training with mixed precision and validation loss monitoring.

 ## Requirements